akaase/hw-10-file-io/README.md

 # Part 2: Have You Seen My Stapler?

-Now we have generated a TPS report, but it isn't finished — there are still a couple of things left to do!
+Now we have generated a TPS report... but it isn't finished — there are still a couple of things left to do!

 You notice that the performance review of you and your friends are pretty bad... so let's change your performance reviews in the system. :smiling_imp: